Patricia Preece: Marriage and later years

 After receiving numerous pleading letters from her husband, Carline divorced Spencer in 1937, and less than a week later, he married Preece in Maidenhead.
 Preece and Hepworth, however, travelled together to St. Ives for the "honeymoon", while Spencer remained in Cookham to finish a painting.
 Carline went to Cookham and, finding a warm welcome from Spencer, she spent the night with him.
 Spencer explained his idea of a three-way marriage to her, but she could not accept being his mistress, having been his wife.
 Preece professed to be shocked by his "adultery" with Carline and refused thereafter to have sexual relations with him.
 Preece persuaded Spencer to sign his house and financial affairs over to her.
-The painful intricacies of the three-way relationship became the subject in 1996 of a play, Stanley, by Pam Gems.
 Preece continued to exhibit Hepworth's paintings as her own.
 Curator Michael Dickens stated that Preece "did very little painting in her life."
 No one discovered the fraud during their lifetime, although Spencer mentioned in a letter to his friend Jas Wood that he had never seen Preece paint.
 Virginia Woolf bought and liked two drawings so much that she asked Preece to paint a portrait of her friend Ethel Smyth.
 Preece was reportedly alarmed and said that she could not do it unless Smyth came to her studio.